 1 2 3 4

 It’s also very useful to inform your users which versions of each dependency you tested your package with.
-A good way to do this is to add a
+A good way to do this is to put a requirements file in your repository.
+The file is usually named

 Users can then install these precise versions of your dependencies by running: